It's not about us. Since 2010, we’ve made our balms with one thing in mind: you!

 Hurraw!
 Balm is a Certified Cruelty Free company.

-No animal products (ie: beeswax) are included in our product.
+No animal products (ie: beeswax) are included in our products.
 We are proud to be CCIC approved.
 The Coalition for Consumer Information on Cosmetics provides the leaping bunny logo which assures our cruelty free standards (no animals are used/harmed/tested on in any stage of the manufacture of our product, including our suppliers).

 Common Question: What about China?